alexroygh/ecommerce-chatbot/project_report.md

-# Uplyft E-commerce Sales Chatbot - Project Report
+# E-commerce Sales Chatbot - Project Report

 ## 1. Project Overview
 This project is a full-stack e-commerce chatbot platform designed to enhance the shopping experience by enabling users to search, explore, and simulate purchases of products via a conversational interface.
 The system is built with a modern, modular architecture, featuring a React frontend and a Python Flask backend, with JWT-based authentication and a mock inventory of 100+ products.